- About Our Office

-- Research & Reports
+- Vision & Initiatives

 Oregon State University Bullying Policy

 This policy is not intended to and will not be applied in a way that would violate rights to academic freedom and freedom of expression, nor will it be interpreted in a way that undermines a supervisor’s authority to appropriately manage their work unit.
 This definition reserves to the University, in furtherance of its educational mission, the right to address conduct that would not necessarily be unlawful.
-It is not intended to create individual or group rights, whether contractual or otherwise, that do not exist under existing law.
+It is not intended to create individual or group rights, whether contractual or otherwise, that do not exist under law.

 More information about the dynamics and effects of bullying is available through the University Ombuds Office.